geeseven/wishlist-games-on-subscription-services/README.md

 # wishlist-games-on-subscription-services

-Check a public Steam or GOG wishlist for games on Apple Arcade, EA Play, Stadia, Ubisoft+, and Xbox Game Pass.
+Check a public GOG, Humble Store, or Steam wishlist for games on Apple Arcade, EA Play, Stadia, Ubisoft+, and Xbox Game Pass.

 ## Usage